swastika0015/10-Days-of-JS/README.md

 # 10-Days-of-JS
-Contains the solution Hackerrank 10 Days of JavaScript
+Contains the solution Hackerrank 10 Days of JavaScript (Tutorial)